zhimeir/derandomized_knockoffs_fdr/README.md

 We develop a method for derandomzing the model-X knockoffs procedure ([Candès et al. 2018](https://candes.su.domains/publications/downloads/MX_Knockoffs.pdf)) with provable false discovery rate (FDR) control.
-The code in this directory contains the code to reproduce simulation results in Section 4 and the Appendix D, and the data analysis of the HIV dataset from the
+The code in this directory reproduces simulation results in Section 4 and Section D of the Appendix, and the data analysis of the HIV dataset from the
 [HIV Drug Resistance Database](https://hivdb.stanford.edu/download/GenoPhenoDatasets/PI_DataSet.txt).